MicrosoftDocs/power-platform/power-platform/alm/devops-github-actions.md

 ---
 title: "GitHub Actions for the Microsoft Power Platform | Microsoft Docs"
-description: "Learn about the ALM-related tools, APIs, and services that are available to developers when using Microsoft Azure DevOps."
+description: "Learn about the ALM-related tools and services that are available to developers when using Github."
 keywords:
 author: mikkelsen2000
 ms.author: pemikkel